-All fees are non-refundable except as described in the following sentences.
 In some cases, a program might need to prepay its accreditation fees due to grant funding it is using or institutional funding that needs to be spent prior to the program being able to submit a Self-Study Report, host a site visit, or submit an Annual Fee.
 In these cases, the program can submit the funds as a deposit to NAEYC, and NAEYC can hold the fees for up to one year.
 On a case-by-case basis, NAEYC will consider requests to hold funds beyond one year.
 Once the program submits the relevant report or schedules the site visit, NAEYC will allocate those funds.
+In cases where an affiliate, foundation, state agency, or other entity is funding an accreditation cohort and needs to expend funds prior to the cohort completing the accreditation process, the entity should contact NAEYC regarding requests to hold the funds for a longer period of time.
 If the program is unable to complete the relevant accreditation step(s) within one year (or within the agreed-upon time period if NAEYC agreed to hold the funds beyond one year), it may request for NAEYC to refund the deposit.
 The request must be made within two weeks after the end of the holding period.
-Barring restrictions from the program's funding source (e.g. if a foundation requires that any unused funds be returned to it), if such a request is not made, the program forfeits the funds to NAEYC.
+Barring restrictions from the program's funding source (e.g., if a foundation requires that any unused funds be returned to it), if such a request is not made, the program forfeits the funds to NAEYC.
 The program will need to provide evidence of the funding source's restrictions.